EmergentIdeas/webhandle-site-setup/README.md

 ./node_modules/.bin/webhandle-site-setup

 ```
-Then change `dev.config.js` setting appName to the name of your app or site.
+Then change `dev.config.js` setting appName to the name of your package name.

 If you don't have PM2 installed, install like:
 ```